 - Regular monitoring for patients on a range of drugs for arthritis

-- Regular comprehensive reviews of patients with heart disease, stroke, asthma, diabetes, epilepsy, mental health problems, thyroid problems and COPD
+- Regular comprehensive reviews of patients with heart disease, stroke, diabetes, epilepsy, mental health problems, thyroid problems and COPD

 - IUCD fits and checks